 When the pilot officially ended in April of 2016, the oversight of the Service Center became part of Trial Court Operations and staff continued to take all calls for the Chittenden Unit.
 In 2017, the Service Center pilot evolved into the Judiciary Information Center.
 If the Information Center is unable to answer a caller's question, the call is transferred to the appropriate clerk's office.
 Callers typically call the Information Center looking for information about hearing dates; paying fines; status of my motions; ruling on cases.
+In March of 2020, it became common for the Information Center to receive inquiries about Court accessibility with the onset of the COVID pandemic: am I allowed in the courthouse; how to obtain forms; how to participate in court hearings.

 In October of 2017, Information Center staff began taking calls for the Washington Criminal and Family divisions.
-Information Center staff also take calls from Washington, Lamoille, Addison, Bennington (Criminal and Family divisions only), Orange, Windham, Franklin, and Caledonia counties on their inservice days.
-Information center staff also provide coverage on an as-needed basis to the Judicial Bureau.
+In late 2019, services provided were expanded to Orange, Windham, and Windsor Units all divisions.
+And in August of 2020, they began providing coverage to the Rutland Family and Criminal Divisions.
+Information Center staff also take calls for Washington Civil and Probate Divisions, Lamoille, Addison, Franklin, and Caledonia counties on their in-service days.
+Information center staff also provide coverage on a daily basis to the Judicial Bureau.